frankvdb7/node-red-contrib-amqp/README.md

 ## Usage

-Provides three standard nodes and an amqp broker config node.
+Provides three nodes and an amqp broker config node.
 Please see the `Node Help` section from within node-red for more info

 ## Development